 "Don't Bag It" Lawn Care Plan

-- Stop Dethatching Too: Except on lawns that have been over fertilized.
+- Stop Dethatching Too – Only dethatch on lawns that have been over fertilized.
 Thatch, a buildup of roots and leaves just above the soil, isn't a problem.

-- Spray Less: Insecticide – If you've got bug problems, diagnose first.
+- Spray Less Insecticide – If you have bug problems, diagnose first.
 Call your extension agent if you need help identifying what bug is eating your grass.

-- Water Less: A typical lawn can soak up 10,000 gallons a summer, which can increase your water bill by 50 percent.
+- Water Less – A typical lawn can soak up 10,000 gallons of water a summer, which can increase your water bill by 50 percent.
 One solution: Wean your lawn from water.
 Wait until a footprint doesn't spring back, then water as little as 1/4 inch a week just to keep the roots alive.
 If it's very dry, protect your lawn by cutting down on traffic.

 - Accept Imperfection – If the site gets fewer than four hours of sun or is otherwise unsuited for grass, try another ground cover.